dionno/apidocs/source/includes/_timers.md

 }
 ```

-Using this API, you'd be able to fetch a list of timers.
+Using this API, you can fetch a list of timers.

 <span class="http-method http-get">GET</span> `/webapi/timers`

 <aside class="notice">
   Use 'includes' to embed additional details in the response.
 </aside>

 ## Includes (Timers)